trychlos/pwix-tenants-manager/README.md

 #### Blaze components

+##### `TenantEditPanel`

+A tabbed editing panel to be run inside of a page or of a modal.
+This is a two-levels `Tabbed` component with:

+- the first level manages the entity, and contains a sub-`Tabbed` component for the records and an `entity_notes_tab` pane for the entity notes

+- each validity period is in second-level tab, with record properties and notes panes.

+When run from [`TenantsList`](#tenantslist), it is run in a modal to edit the current item.

+The `TenantEditPanel` component accepts a data context as:

+- `item`: the item to be edited, or null (or unset)

+- `entityTabs`: a list of tabs to be inserted before the 'notes' tabs of the entity

+- `recordTabs`: a list of tabs to be inserted before the 'notes' tabs of the record

+##### `TenantNewButton`

+A `PlusButton` component customized to create a new tenant.

+It takes itself care of checking the permissions of the user, and, depending of its runtime parameters, either is disabled, or doesn't display at all if the user is not allowed.

+It takes the very same data context than below `TenantEditPanel`.

 ##### `TenantsList`

 The component list the defined tenants as a `pwix:tabular_ext` table, with standard 'Informations', 'Edit' and 'Delete' buttons.

 Each rendered line of the table displays an entity, and the closest values for each column.

+It takes the very same data context than below `TenantEditPanel`.

 ## Permissions management